 What kind of evidence is required?

-If the Court hasn’t dealt with the individual in question before – the following evidence will be required:
+If the Court hasn’t dealt with the individual in question before – the following evidence for Public Trust Office removal will be required:

 - evidence from any family member about their opinion of the current situation.
 The Court wants to know the family is supportive of the application;

-- evidence in relation to the suitability of the incoming Private Trustee Company – which would usually take the form of evidence from the Private Trustee Company highlighting its experience in these types of situations and providing its consent and willingness to take on the role.
+- evidence in relation to the suitability of the incoming private party – which would usually take the form of evidence from the Private Trustee Company highlighting its experience in these types of situations and providing its consent and willingness to take on the role.

 The court will also want to see financial reports in relation to the individual’s financial affairs and the nature of their protected estate.